amdrwn/nhs-rag-agent/README.md

 ## Overview

 A retrieval-augmented generation (RAG) system for natural language lookup of NHS England performance records.
-Users can ask questions about A&E breach rates, RTT waiting times, and trust-level performance without manually searching spreadsheets.
+Users can ask questions about A&E breach rates, RTT waiting times, and individual trust-level records without manually searching spreadsheets.
 The system retrieves semantically relevant records and provides them as context to an LLM for grounded answer generation.

 The project demonstrates a full NLP pipeline: structured data ingestion, text chunk generation, semantic embedding, FAISS vector indexing, and LLM-powered answer generation via the Groq API.